Russia Hits Ukraine Grid In Latest Fatal Barrage - UrduPoint

 The embargo will prevent maritime shipments of Russian crude to the European Union, which account for two thirds of the bloc's oil imports from Russia, potentially depriving Moscow of billions of Euros.

-The oil price cap aims to ensure that when Russia sells its crude to non-EU countries it is not sold for more than $60 a barrel.
+The oil price cap aims to ensure that when Russia sells its crude to non-EU countries, who are not bound by the embargo, it is not sold at a price higher than $60 a barrel.

-The market price of a barrel of Russian Urals crude is currently around $65 Dollars, just slightly higher than the cap, suggesting the measure may have only a limited impact in the short term.
+The market price of a barrel of Russian Urals crude is currently around $65 Dollars, just slightly higher than the $60 cap agreed, suggesting the measure may have only a limited impact in the short term.

 Kyiv, after initially welcoming the price ceiling, later said it would not do enough damage to Russia's economy.